abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 do, and give an example of processing the simple expression ``2 + 5 * 8`` which
 was previously discussed in the :ref:`Operator precedence` section.

-Literal tokens
+Token literals
 ~~~~~~~~~~~~~~

-The literal tokens in a grammar always have a head handler, since the tokens
+The token literals in a language always have a head handler, since the tokens
 themselves are subtrees for their own subexpressions (i.e., they are leaves in
 the expression tree).
-The head handler for literal tokens is trivial: the head
+The head handler for token literals is trivial: the head
 function simply returns the token itself as the subtree.
-Note that any mutual
+Note that the mutual
-recursion always ends with literal tokens because all the leaves of an
+recursion of a Pratt parser always ends with token literals because all the
-expression tree are literal tokens.
-Thus their head handlers do not make any
+leaves of an expression tree are literal tokens.
+Their head handlers do not
-further recursive calls.
+make any further recursive calls.

 Every token is represented by a unique subclass of the ``TokenNode`` class.
 The precedence value defined for a token is saved as an attribute of the